nickbrandt/GitLab/doc/raketasks/backup_restore.md

 You may also want to restore any TLS keys, certificates, or [SSH host keys](https://superuser.com/questions/532040/copy-ssh-keys-from-one-server-to-another-server/532079#532079).

-Starting with GitLab12.9 if an untarred backup (like the ones made with `SKIP=tar`) is found, and no backup is chosen with `BACKUP=<timestamp>`, the untarred backup is used.
+Starting with GitLab 12.9 if an untarred backup (like the ones made with `SKIP=tar`) is found, and no backup is chosen with `BACKUP=<timestamp>`, the untarred backup is used.